Soubkia/Image_Encrypt/README.md

 The current method of Encryption generates numbers which must have a modulus taken.
 This loses information and breaks the decryption of the file.
 While the program would serve it's purpose without decryption support, I would still like to implement it.

 ##Dependencies
 The program was written and tested on python 2.7.5.
-It makes use of the PyCrypto library and the Python Imaging Library(PIL).
-To install these, it should work to run

-<code>pip install pycrypto</code>
+It uses the following libraries:

++ PyCrypto
++ Python Imaging Library (PIL)
++ Hashlib
++ Click

+You should be able to install these by running

-<code>pip install pil</code>
+<code>pip install &lt;library name&gt;</code>

 Bootstrap file soon&#8482;